Skip to content

 • Android minSdkVersion 21

-Note: As Android Studio versions are updated, the compatibility of these versions may change.
-If you encounter compilation errors even though your environment meets the above conditions, please contact our developers.
+Note: As the Android Studio version updates, the compatibility of these versions may also change.
+If you encounter a situation where the compilation environment meets the above conditions but still encounters compilation errors, please contact our developers.

 ⚠️ Compatible Running Environment